maradabhargavnaidu/maradabhargavnaidu/README.md

 <a href = "https://yaatra.onrender.com">Live Link</a>
 <a href="https://github.com/maradabhargavnaidu/yaatra">Code Link</a>

-## Ongoing Projects

-<h2>RideNow - Instant Journeys, Every Time</h2>
-<p>RideNow is a comprehensive bike rental application designed to simplify the process of renting a bike.
-Whether you need a ride for a short trip or a longer journey, RideNow connects you with a variety of bikes available for rent.
-Additionally, if you own a bike, you can list it on RideNow and earn money by renting it out to others.</p>
-<p>Note : Website is still under Construction.</p>
-<a href="https://ridenow.netlify.app">Live Link</a>
-<a href="https://github.com/maradabhargavnaidu/RideNow-frontend">Frontend Code</a>
-<a href="https://github.com/maradabhargavnaidu/RideNow-backend">Backend Code</a>
 <!--
 **BhArgAvNaiD/BhArgAvNaiD** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.